 The Library of Congress’s Catalog of Copyright Entries Part 1 [C] Group 3: dramatic compositions and motion pictures. for the year 1938 lists I tre cavalieri with the subject heading “Madre Sicilia,” its location in that section suggesting Pellegrino adapted his work to either a screenplay or a stage play.

-The 1940 volume of the Library of Congress’s Catalog of Copyright Entries Part 1 [C] Group 3: dramatic compositions and motion pictures.
+Finally, the 1940 volume of the Library of Congress’s Catalog of Copyright Entries Part 1 [C] Group 3: dramatic compositions and motion pictures.
 New Series 1940, lists Pellegrino's 1937 copyrighted work, Umano sole: opera lirica-drammatica.
 I find no copy of this work in any American or Italian libraries.

 Creator